Table of Contents

 - Certain medications such as Aspirin, ibuprofen, blood pressure medication, and muscle relaxers can cause acid reflux.

-- Pregnancy: The third trimester of pregnancy is often characterized by acid reflux.
-As the baby grows up, it presses the stomach and this can cause the acid in the stomach to move back into the esophagus.
+- Pregnancy: The third trimester of pregnancy is often characterized by episodes of acid reflux.
+As the baby grow, it presses the stomach and this can cause the acid in the stomach to move back into the esophagus.
 Antacids are often not able to relieve acid reflux caused by pregnancy.

 - Peptic ulcers: Peptic ulcers, characterized by a deficiency in digestive enzymes in the stomach, tend to slow the entire digestive process.
 This results in a buildup of gastric acids in the stomach which may eventually flow back into the esophagus.